JStonham/notes/README.md

 IDs in Mongo are automatically Object IDs.
 These IDs have a lot of power and contain a lot of information, such as when the document was created.
 The user can override the generated ID with a specific ID if required.

+Documents in Mongo are queried using strategies such as `COLLSCAN` (collection scan) and `IXSCAN` (index scan).
+These are not commands; they identify the strategy used for querying documents.

 ### Useful MongoDB commands

 - `show dbs` - shows all available databases
 - `use` followed by database name - chooses the database the user would like to work on
 - `show collections` - shows the documents
 - `cls` - clears the screen
-- `COLLSCAN` - scans the collections
-- `IXSCAN` - index scan
-- `mongo --help | grep log` - prints lines containing the specified log
+- `mongo --help | grep log` - prints only the lines containing `log` from the output of `mongo --help`.
 - `|` - (pipe) allows users to include the output of one function as the input of another function

 If you had a collection called people:
-- `db.people.insert({})` - inserts a document in the JSON format
+- `db.people.insert({})` - inserts a document in the JSON format, which includes fields e.g. name.
 - `db.people.count()` - counts the number of documents
 - `db.people.find()` - finds all documents that meet whatever criteria is put into the brackets
 - `db.people.findOne()` - finds one document that meets whatever criteria is put into the brackets
-- `db.people.find().pretty()` - finds all documents that meet whatever criteria is put into the brackets and prints it to the screen in a readable format
+- `db.people.find().pretty()` - finds all documents that meet whatever criteria is put into the brackets and pretty prints it (prints it to the screen in a readable format)
 - `db.people.find().explain()` - way for the user to ask the database to explain how it found the data

 If you wanted to find all people with the names Luke and/or Wendy: